dmpstats/Standardise_Formats_and_Calculate_Basic_Statistics/README.md

 `Bind speed` (logical): Determines whether to append a speed column (units: km/h).

-`Upper Threshold for Movement Speed` (numeric): The highest acceptable movement speed for all IDs (units: km/h).
-Any location with a speed exceeding this value will be removed as an outlier.

 `Bind UTM location data` (logical): Determines whether to generate and append Universal Transverse Mercator (UTM) data to the output.
 If TRUE, the primary geometry will become UTM data.
 NOTE: This will also remove points without any attached geometry.
 Default: `TRUE`.

 `EPSG` (integer): If *Bind UTM location data* is selected, a valid EPSG code for the transformed coordinate system.
 Defaults to EPSG:32733 (UTM zone 33S).